corcor27/Data_preprossesing_and_GLM/_episodes/05-GLM-Prac1.md

 (Intercept) 37.22727    1.59879  23.285  < 2e-16 ***
 hp          -0.03177    0.00903  -3.519  0.00145 **
 wt          -3.87783    0.63273  -6.129 1.12e-06 ***
----

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

-(Dispersion parameter for gaussian family taken to be 6.725785)
+(Dispersion parameter for Gaussian family taken to be 6.725785)

     Null deviance: 1126.05  on 31  degrees of freedom Residual deviance:  195.05  on 29  degrees of freedom